-The Sociology, Anthropology, and Criminal Justice Studies Department at the University of Southern Indiana is committed to serving the university, our disciplines, and the community at large.
+The Sociology department at the University of Southern Indiana is committed to serving the university, our discipline and the community at large.

 We are scholars with a vigorous commitment to quality and rigorous undergraduate education.
-We are dedicated to strengthening the university's educational goals through our multiple course offerings in the core curriculum and through our individual programs of study within sociology, anthropology, and criminal justice.
+We are dedicated to strengthening the university's educational goals through our multiple course offerings in the core curriculum and through our program of study.

-We believe our students and community are best served by emphasizing a strong foundation in the fundamental and broad perspectives of each discipline which permit students to analyze and understand social phenomena across times, places, and cultures while minimizing ethnocentric biases.
-With this foundation, our graduates gain greater flexibility in career choices, are able to take leadership roles in their community, and are better prepared to live effectively in this new global era.
+We believe our students and community are best served by emphasizing a strong foundation in the fundamental and broad perspectives of the discipline which permit students to analyze and understand social phenomena across times, places and cultures while minimizing ethnocentric biases.
+With this foundation, our graduates gain greater flexibility in career choices, are able to take leadership roles in their community and are better prepared to live effectively in this new global era.

-As scholars, we are committed to advancing the knowledge of our disciplines through research and publications in a variety of specialty areas; developing pedagogical materials; participating in regional, national, and international professional meetings; and providing professional service to scholarly organizations.
+As scholars, we are committed to advancing the knowledge of our discipline through research and publications in a variety of specialty areas; developing pedagogical materials; participating in regional, national and international professional meetings; and providing professional service to scholarly organizations.
 We respect and support the diverse research topics and approaches of our members in their scholarly activity.